Derived equivalences of twisted supersingular K3 surfaces: Supersingular K3 surfaces

 (see for instance Example 18.1.7ff of \cite{Huy16}).
 In particular, the Brauer group is divisible and countable.
 Suppose that $X$ is a K3 surface over an algebraically closed field $k$ of positive characteristic.
 If $X$ has finite height, then $\Br(X)$ is again divisible and countable, and has a similar form.
 If $X$ is supersingular, then the situation is completely different.
 Artin showed in \cite{Artin74} that there is an abstract isomorphism of groups

-between the Brauer group and the additive group of the underlying field $k$.
+between the Brauer group and the underlying additive group of the ground field $k$.
 In particular, $\Br(X)$ is not divisible, is $p$-torsion, and has the same cardinality as $k$.
 The explanation for this distinctive behavior comes from flat cohomology.
 The flat Kummer sequence gives a short exact sequence

-Artin showed that $\H^2(X,\m_p)$ is the $k$-points of a certain natural algebraic group, and defined the subgroup $\U^2(X,\m_p)\subset\H^2(X,\m_p)$ to be the $k$-points of the connected component of the identity (we record an alternative characterization of the subgroup $\U^2(X,\m_p)$ in Definition \ref{def:alternatedef}).
+Artin showed that $\H^2(X,\m_p)$ is the $k$-points of a certain naturally associated algebraic group, and defined the subgroup $\U^2(X,\m_p)\subset\H^2(X,\m_p)$ to be the $k$-points of the connected component of the identity (we record an alternative characterization of the subgroup $\U^2(X,\m_p)$ in Definition \ref{def:alternatedef}).
 The completion of this algebraic group at the identity is identified with the formal Brauer group of $X$, which is isomorphic to $\widehat{\bG}_a$.
 This implies that we have an isomorphism $\U^2(X,\m_p)\cong\bG_a(k)$.
 Let $N(X)=\Pic(X)$ be the N\'{e}ron-Severi group of $X$.
 Artin showed that the Kummer sequence induces a diagram

-In particular, the map $\U^2(X,\m_p)\to\Br(X)$ is surjective, explaining the profusion of $p$-torsion Brauer classes in the supersingular case.
+In particular, the map $\U^2(X,\m_p)\to\Br(X)$ is surjective and has finite kernel, explaining the profusion of $p$-torsion Brauer classes in the supersingular case.

-Despite the very non-classical behavior of the Brauer group in the supersingular case, we will see that many structures associated to twisted K3 surfaces over the complex numbers have analogs for supersingular K3 surfaces.
+Despite this very non-classical behavior of the Brauer group, we will see that many structures associated to twisted K3 surfaces over the complex numbers have analogs for supersingular K3 surfaces.